Pedersen index: Construction of the Index

 The index can also be constructed by summing the absolute values of all gains and all losses, and dividing this total by two.

+The political volatility measured by the Pedersen index differs from the political volatility when parliamentary seats are considered due to the differing seats-to-votes ratios.
+The Pedersen index can overestimate the political volatility for countries with newly formed parliamentary groups made of previously existing political parties.
+Other measures differ in their estimates of political volatility.

 Example

 Assume that in the first election the Blue Party won 65%, the Orange Party won 25%, and the Fuchsia Party won 10%.
 Furthermore, assume that in the second election the Blue Party won 65%, the Orange Party won 15%, and the Fuchsia Party won 20%.

 The index would be equal to Blue gains (none) plus Orange's loss (10% since we do not consider sign differences) plus Fuchsia gains (10%).
 We then multiply it by 1/2 or divide by 2 for a total volatility of 10%.